Most frequent questions and answers

 You’ll need to complete our booking form and pay 50% deposit to secure us for the day.

 Absolutely.
 You’re basically putting all your trust in us and paying good money to a stranger you’ve never met!
-We are happy to chat over coffee, a meal, or even a Skype call.
+We are happy to chat over coffee, a meal, or even a Zoom call.

 Don’t worry about this!
 We understand that you are most likely not a professional model!
 We will tell you exactly what to do and crack lame jokes to loosen you up 🙂 By the end of it you’ll be so pumped that you’ll want more!